cloudmesh-community/book/chapters/prg/python/python-intro.md

 -   use Python
 -   use the interactive Python interface
 -   understand the basic syntax of Python
--   write and run Python programs stored in a file
+-   write and run Python programs
 -   have an overview of the standard library
--   install Python libraries using pyenv or if it is not available virtualenv
+-   install Python libraries using pyenv for multipython interpreter development.

-This section does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
+E doe not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
 Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.
 After reading it, you